argaen/kickscraper/README.md

 # TODO

+- Create an abstract class for the backends.
 - Tests need to be more intelligent.
 Mb using parametrized pytest tests or so.
 Need to reuse the ones from main and from the backends or something...
 - Add logs.
 - Allow to load projects given a uid or url?.
 - More intelligent way to load projects (check if search by popularity exists).
 - Allow dynamic and multiple backends for the Project class.
+    - Maybe best way would be to support it at instantiation time since a good use case would be to load projects from different sites.